-Africana Linguistica Guidelines for authors (text in English)
+Africana Linguistica Guidelines for authors (texts in English) Revised in December 2024

 General

 Africana Linguistica appears once a year, and manuscripts submitted before 31 January will be considered for publication of that year's volume.
 Please send an anonymous Word document and a PDF document of the manuscript, together with a separate cover sheet containing the full title of the paper, the full name of the author(s), the affiliation of the author(s) and current mailing and e-mail addresses.